 The Museum of African American Art (MAAA) in Los Angeles is a nonprofit 501(c)(3) organization founded in 1976 by noted artist, art historian, author, and educator Dr. Samella Lewis.
 The museum educates visitors of all ages and identities about the arts through the lens of African American culture.
 In addition to preserving and sharing its important permanent collection and archives, MAAA welcomes all visitors with free admission, serves as an important community gathering space, and creates educational experiences for students and lifelong learners.

 The museum’s original location in 1976 was on Lincoln Boulevard in Santa Monica.
-Since 1980, the museum's address has been the third floor of the historic Streamline Moderne style building at 4005 Crenshaw Boulevard, which opened as a May Company department store in 1947 and has been operated most recently by Macy's as part of Baldwin Hills Crenshaw Plaza.
+In 1980, the museum received donated space on the third floor of the historic Streamline Moderne style building at 4005 Crenshaw Boulevard, which opened as a May Company department store in 1947 and operated most recently as Macy's Baldwin Hills Store #520.

 MAAA has been in the same location on the third floor at 4005 Crenshaw Boulevard since the early 1980s and has become a cultural landmark over the decades by continuing to serve the community through previous changes in the building's ownership and branding — from the original May Company (1947–1993) to Robinson's-May (1993–2005) to Macy's (2006–2023).
 Aside from the founding May Company department store that operated the building for 58 years, the Museum of African American Art is the longest continuous occupant of the historic building at 4005 Crenshaw Boulevard, with 43 years documented at the address to date (from 1980 to 2023 / present).